In this article, you will find all solutions on how to fix slow WIFI speed.

 However, the factual output is around 8 Mbs.
 One would be lucky to have one beyond 8 Mbps on USB 1.0 and 1.1 ports.
 It is understandable that a USB port of over 12 years would definitely cause a slow internet speed on your device.

-You should check your WLAN device for a brand new update.
+Check your WLAN device for a brand new update-

 If you do, you’ll facilitate the functions on your device.
 A shift from 2.4 GHz to 5 GHz has its own blessings and downsides.